revers3ntropy/entropyenginedev/entropy-engine/README.md

 all in the range of 0 to 1

 ## Renderer Components
-These components allow the sprite to be drawn to the screen, and are dependent on the main camera, the sprites `Body` component and this component's offset.
+These components allow the entity to be drawn to the screen, and are dependent on the main camera, the entities `Body` component and this component's offset.

 ### Properties